honetools/formats/Document.md

     BackButton:
       leftPadding~float: 24.0

-This document contains two top-level objects, “Items” and “BackButton”.
+This document contains two top-level objects, “CollectionEntries” and “BackButton”.
 “Items” contains a background color, a top margin, an item count, and a font.
 “BackButton” contains left padding.

 The top-level object keys are just names that are relevant to the application being developed.
 In object-oriented architecture, they might be the same as class names, or they might use another naming scheme if values from a given category are used by more than one object.
 The top-level object names must be unique.